acy003/TFG_Sky_Classification/README.md

 This repository contains the code used in my TFG project.
+This project focuses on creating and training a artificial neural network to classify sky images under the CIE standard.

 2 MATLAB scripts can be seen: